The post explains a simple lithium polymer (Lipo )battery with over charge cut off feature. The idea was requested by Mr. Arun Prashan.

 Together with this, I am working on energy generation by attaching a generator to each motor.
 The current generated is intended to be used to recharge 30C 11.1V 2200mAh 3 cell LiPo battery.

 I am aware that the circuit mentioned in “Bicycle Dynamo Battery Charger Circuit” will not be useful for my purpose.
 Can you give me any other option pertaining my issue.
-I just need to know on how to modify the circuit to make it LiPo compatible.
+I just need to know on how to modify the circuit to make it LiPo compatible with constant voltage and constant current or CC and CV rates.
 Thanks, looking forward for a reply.

 The Circuit Design

 A Lithium polymer battery or simply a lipo battery is an advanced breed of the more popular lithium ion battery, and just like it's older counterpart is specified with stringent charging and discharging parameters.

 However if look at the these specifications in detail we find it to be rather lenient as far as the rates are concerned, to be more precise a Lipo battery can be charged at the rate of 5C and discharged even at much higher rates, here "C" is the AH rating of the battery.